Longitudinal or cross-sectional weighting with change scores?

 Yes, as you are looking at change between Waves 4 & 6 and including self-completion items, you should use longitudinal self-completion weights from wave 6: f_indscub_lw.
 This weight will account for non-response between waves 4 & 6.

 On behalf of Understanding Society User Support

-Updated by Colin Whittle 6 months ago
+Updated by Colin Whittle about 3 years ago

 Brilliant, thank you.
 However, (if I can ask a follow-up?)
 I see how the longitudinal weight adjusts for non-response by effectively removing non-responders from the analysis and that it does this even in cases where they have responded to the waves that are within my range of interest (i.e. waves 4, 5 and 6), but they missed an earlier wave.

 I want to keep the people who responded to waves 4, 5 and 6, even if they missed previous waves.
 To achieve this, someone suggested to me that I could divide wave 6's cross-sectional weight by wave 4's cross-sectional weight to create a new weight, which would still provide the necessary weighting, without losing the sample.
 Would that be a possibility do you think?

 Updated by Olena Kaminska about 3 years ago

 Alita's previous suggestion on the weight is correct.
 I see your point that you would want to include more people in your analysis as you have information from them.

 A few points to consider:

 1. First use our weight with your analysis and look at your results.
 It is only worth doing tailored weight if your results are marginally significant (e.g. p=0.06) and your journals are not happy to publish with such results;